Background Of Lise Meitner

 Lise Meitner: A Lasting Scientific Impact

 Despite the many obstacles Lise Meitner faced throughout her life and career as a result of her gender and heritage, she persevered.
 In 1946, Meitner was awarded the prestigious “Woman of the Year” award by the U.S. National Press Club.
 At the age of 89, Meitner passed away on October 27, 1968.
 Meitner’s contributions greatly shaped the field of atomic physics, leaving a lasting impact on the scientific world.
-Today, nuclear fission is used to produce 11 percent of the electricity in the world, something that could not be possible without Meitner’s initial discoveries.
+Today, nuclear fission produces 11 percent of the electricity in the world, something not possible without Meitner’s initial discoveries.
 Because she understood a few particles present in the universe, Lise Meitner was able to go to lengths to reform the scientific world in the long run.